 - Gratitude increases mental strength.

 As I read through the responses to my survey, often several times a day, it was impossible to ignore the common threads weaving throughout the entries.
 The same words and phrases kept popping up.
-A creative coworker created this word cloud for me to illustrate the frequency with which certain ideas were expressed.
+A creative coworker put together this word cloud for me to illustrate the frequency with which certain ideas were expressed.
 The larger the word appears, the more often it was found in the survey responses.

 I hope you had a fantastic Thanksgiving filled with warmth and laughter.
 I hope you took time to express your gratitude to all those who bring joy and happiness to your life.
 And I hope we’ll keep that spirit of gratitude front and center long after the specifics of this holiday season have faded from our memories.